-You can move a database from a Windows server to a UNIX server by unpacking the Windows database on a UNIX installation.
-The resulting database may have Windows-style ASCII data in important files, which should be updated.
-The command ccmdb upgrade has an option, -w, which converts the database's files in addition to performing the upgrade.
+However, when moving a database from Windows to UNIX, the resulting database may have Windows-style ASCII data in important files, which should be updated.
+The command ccmdb upgrade has an option, -w, which converts the database files in addition to performing the upgrade.
 All database configuration files and controlled files of type ascii or its subtypes are be examined and converted to UNIX ASCII format.
 The conversion affects controlled files in the archive and cache only.
 Work areas are not updated.